Skip to main content

 Why the warrior poses do more than they look like

 A warrior pose looks static.
 The published EMG and joint-angle work shows it is not.
-Warrior II in particular is a sustained isometric load on the lead-leg quadriceps and gluteus medius, with a continuous low-grade demand on the trunk rotators and shoulder girdle Clark 2005.
+Warrior II in particular is a sustained isometric load on the lead-leg quadriceps and gluteus medius, with a continuous low-grade demand on the trunk rotators and shoulder girdle.
 Hold it for 60-90 seconds — standard in a vinyasa class — and you have produced more single-leg time-under-tension than most lifters get from a typical lunge set.

 What it actually trains